Spark! Ideas Conference in 2018

 DENVER, CO – The Spark!
 Ideas Conference is an exhilarating afternoon of creative inspiration designed for marching band directors, music instructors, college students; anyone who wants to refuel a passion for music performance and expand their professional network.

-The conference is entering its 2nd year produced by Ascend Performing Arts that falls under Ascend Education.
-This year’s Spark! is sponsored in part by Jupiter Brass, Mapex Percussion, Majestic Percussion and the Colorado Bandmasters Association.
+The conference is produced by Ascend Performing Arts and falls under Ascend Education.
+This year’s Spark! is sponsored in part by Jupiter Brass, Mapex Percussion, Majestic Percussion, Colorado Bandmasters Association and the Utah Music Educators Association.